ge-renewable-energy/data-sandbox/challenges/data-engineering/data-engineering_01.md

 #### Scenario

 Fleet Operations needs an asset monitoring system for the wind turbine fleet they support.
-The team would like to consume key metrics from a web dashboard with daily, weekly, monthly, and yearly resolutions of key metrics (Availability, Reliability etc.)
+The team would like to consume key metrics (Availability, Reliability etc.) from a web dashboard with daily, weekly, monthly, and yearly resolutions.

 The system must have the ability to:
 - Collect timeseries data from wind turbines (based on dataset provided)